green-green-avk/AnotherTerm/README.md

 ## Cryptography usage note

 The only part of this application that touches on cryptography is the SSH client used to communicate with remote systems.
 Currently this is provided by the JSch library.
-It does not directly implement any encryption, but instead relies on Java Cryptography Extension (JCE) and its providers that are a part of Android.

 This application is self-classified under ECCN 5D992 with the encryption authorization type identifier MMKT.